Kitsune-Bit/NLP_Hate_Speech/README.md

 ## Data Set
 We have used the data set provided by Thomas Davidson @thomasrdavidson.
-You can view that link here: https://data.world/thomasrdavidson/hate-speech-and-offensive-language
+You can view that link here: https://data.world/thomasrdavidson/hate-speech-and-offensive-language We have additionally used sentiment140 for this project.
+Since this is a personal academic project, it is not open source.